-Connector Bulkhead (4312, 4248, 4370 Only)

-The connector bulkhead provides a weatherproof interface to connect external cables to internal equipment without having to penetrate the side of the enclosure.
+Connector Bulkhead (4312, 4248, 4370 and 4281 Only): The connector bulkhead provides a weatherproof interface to connect external cables to internal equipment without having to penetrate the side of the enclosure.

-Battery Cover

-A removable terminal cover will be installed on the alkaline battery to help prevent batteries from shorting.
-Please do not throw away.
-Leave the terminal cover in the kit when disposing of the batteries or returning to NIRSC.
+Battery Cover: A removable terminal cover will be installed on the alkaline batteries to help prevent batteries from shorting.

-Radio Passwords:

-All NIRSC radio passwords will continue to be all zeros for programming via the keypad
+Radio Passwords: All NIRSC radio passwords will continue to be all zeros for programming via the keypad

-Tones:

-All incidents will be assigned a tone by the CDO or COMC.
-Tones will be used on both TX and RX for the 4312 VHF repeaters and TX and RX on all tactical frequencies used on the incident.
+Tones: All incidents will be assigned an incident tone by the CDO or COMC for all Command Repeaters and tactical channels.

-Power Connector:

-All NIRSC equipment internal power connectors have been changed to an Anderson Power Pole connectors.
+Power Connector: All NIRSC equipment internal power connectors have been changed to an Anderson Power Pole connectors.
 (PP15-45)

-Fuses:

-All NIRSC equipment with accessible fuses have been replaced with blade style mini-automotive fuses.
+Fuses: All NIRSC equipment with accessible fuses have been replaced with blade style mini-automotive fuses.

-Desiccant Packs:

-To keep moisture and humidity down, desiccant packs will be included in 4248, 4312, and 4370 equipment.
+Desiccant Packs: To keep moisture and humidity down, desiccant packs will be included in 4248, 4312, 4281, and 4370 equipment.

-NFES# 004100 Mountain Top Accessory Kit:

-Due to airline shipping weight restrictions, the 4312's and 4370's will be shipped as 2 separate kits each.
-When ordering a 4312 and/or a 4370 you must also order a 004100 Mountain Top Accessory Kit.
-The 4312 and 4370 fiberglass boxes will continue to house the radio equipment while the 004100 Mountain Top Accessory Kits will contain the accessories used to install the radio equipment.
-These two boxes must be kept together at all times.
+NFES# 004100 Mountain Top Accessory Kit: Due to airline shipping weight restrictions, the 4312's , 4281 and 4370's will be shipped as 2 separate kits each.
+Each kit will now contain a Shore Power Adapter.
+When ordering a standalone 4312, 4182 and/or a 4370 you must also order a 004100 Mountain Top Accessory Kit.